tatsuyah/CNN-Image-Classifier/README.md

 ## Requirements

-  * Keras = 2.0.5 (TensorFlow backend)
+  * Keras = 2.x (TensorFlow backend)
-  * Numpy = 1.12.1
+  * Numpy = 1.x

 ## Usage

-First, collect training and validation data and deploy it like this,
+First, collect training and validation data and deploy it like this(for multiclass classification),
 ```
 ./data/
   train/